Debunking the Debunkers of Golden Ratio Myths.

 He then very simplistically divided 505 by 287 to get a ratio of 1.76.
 He tried again with 544′ and 550′ and calculated ratios of 1.90 and 1.92.
 He saw that these ratios were outside his acceptance range, aborted any efforts to understand the claims and concluded “the Secretariat building does not appear to be designed on the basis of the golden ratio.”
 He also consulted “several architecture books” and could not find the golden ratio in their indexes.
 End of story.
 Another myth debunked.

 Here’s what was missed:

-- The design is based on three stacked golden rectangles – Anyone who’s ever seen the very popular 1959 Disney classic educational short “Donald Duck in Mathmagic Land” is likely to know this: The design of the UN Building is based on three golden rectangles stacked on their sides, not its simple height and width.
+- The design is based on three stacked golden rectangles – Anyone who’s ever seen the very popular 1959 Disney classic educational short “Donald in Mathmagic Land” is likely to know this: The design of the UN Building is based on three golden rectangles stacked on their sides, not its simple height and width.
 This Academy Award-nominated movie has been shown in math classes for decades.
 Dr. Markowsky even acknowledges his familiarity with this work in a book review he later wrote.
 The three stacked golden rectangles result in the following relationships: